Main Grants: Should I apply?

 Our Main Grants programme is open to charities and not-for-profit organisations applying for grants over £10,000 per year for up to three years.
 Check the information below to see if your project should apply.
 But first – have you read about how, together, we improve children’s lives in the UK.

-If you are looking for any amount up to £10,000 for one year, see Small Grants.
+If you are looking to apply for any amount up to £10,000 per year, for up to three years, see Small Grants.

 We give grants for...

 Children and young people of 18 years and under experiencing disadvantage through:

 - Living in poverty or situations of deprivation